What is VIPE?

 Competitive?

 We have had a great deal of success in competition, but our focus is on the pursuit of excellence and helping our students to become the best they can be, not on beating other groups.
-In the past three years, we have won three NYS championships, two regional championships, and the bronze medal at world championships.
+But we do have a list of competitive achievements: In 20 seasons, the Victor Indoor Percussion Ensemble has 11 NYS gold medals, WGI regional championships, and has been a finalist and medalist at WGI World Championships.
+VIPE has finished out of the NYSPC's top two only twice in two decades.

 Who is eligible to participate in VIPE?

-VIPE is open to any Victor student who is academically eligible.
-Our membership typically consists primarily of students who are field band percussionists, students who play a wind instrument in field band, and a small number of students who have not previously been a part of the marching program.
+Any Victor student in grades 7-12 may audition for VIPE.
+Our membership typically consists of students who are field band percussionists, students who play a wind instrument in field band, and a small number of students who have not previously been a part of the marching program.

 How do I become a member of VIPE?